Industry Research Fellowships frequently asked questions

 A minimum of one partner organisation is required, provided that partner is a Queensland-based industry/end-user organisation.

-There is no limit on the number of additional partners a fellowship project can have.
+There is no limit on the number of additional partners a fellowship project can have, however, applicants are encouraged to only select partners who are essential to the fellowship project.
+The additional partners can be based in Queensland, interstate or overseas.

 What is an industry/end-user organisation?